je-suis-tm/quant-trading/Oil Money project/README.md

 4. Ghalayini, L. (2011), <a href=https://www.researchgate.net/publication/235939209_The_Interaction_between_Oil_Price_and_Economic_Growth>"The Interaction between Oil Price and Economic Growth"</a>

+*This paper illustrates the mechanism of how oil shock affects different types of economy.
+That is why dollar effect matters to our oil money trading.*

 5. Karlsen, J.L.S. and M.B.
 Mjøen (2015), <a href=https://ntnuopen.ntnu.no/ntnu-xmlui/handle/11250/2382625>"Forecasting the Norwegian Krone Exchange Rate using the Oil Price"</a>

 *This paper takes two different approaches to construct a true forecsting model.
 Nonetheless, the random walk seems to outperform any of these sophisticated models in a high frequency dataset.*